 - Sold in most supermarkets in the freezer section.
 Pepperidge Farm is vegan, but doesn’t have the best ingredients.
 DuFour and Trader’s Joe’s brands have “cleaner” ingredients, but are not vegan.

-- If the dough is cracking, it means it is still too cold to roll out and needs more time to thaw.
+- If the dough is cracking, it’s still too cold to roll out and needs more time to thaw.
 If the dough is sticking to the rolling pin or counter, sprinkle it lightly with flour.
 If the dough is wet/slimy, it has gotten too warm and should be refrigerated for a few minutes to firm up again.
-If you don’t have a rolling pin, you can use a bottle of wine/vinegar.
+If you don’t have a rolling pin, use a bottle of wine/vinegar.

 Nutrition